MicrosoftDocs/azure-docs/articles/cdn/cdn-azure-diagnostic-logs.md

 Microsoft currently offers core analytics logs only, which contain metrics showing HTTP response statistics and egress statistics as seen from the CDN POPs/edges.

 ### Core analytics metrics details
-The following table shows a list of metrics available in the core analytics logs for **Azure CDN Standard from Microsoft**, **Azure CDN Standard from Akamai**, and **Azure CDN Standard/Premium from Verizon**.
+The following table shows a list of metrics available in the core analytics logs for:

+* **Azure CDN Standard from Microsoft**
+* **Azure CDN Standard from Akamai**
+* **Azure CDN Standard/Premium from Verizon**

 Not all metrics are available from all providers, although such differences are minimal.
 The table also displays whether a given metric is available from a provider.
 The metrics are available for only those CDN endpoints that have traffic on them.

 |Metric                     | Description | Microsoft | Verizon | Akamai |